r4nd0mD3v3l0p3r/reactDemo/README.md

 a simple webapp to display React/Redux capabilities
-It uses an embedded MongoDB instance, and it is populated at boot time (so please wait patiently as it starts :D )
+It uses an embedded MongoDB instance, and it is populated at boot time (so please wait patiently as it starts :D ) It comes as a Visual Studio solution, so you need VS to launch it.

 Frontend:
 React